matteoshafer/base-project/HACKATHON_DEMO.md

 ## 🎤 Demo Talking Points

 ### Opening (30 seconds)
-> "FrenFire is Tinder for Farcaster - a gasless, viral mini-app that lets you swipe on frens, match, and mint NFTs.
+> "FrenBase is Tinder for crypto frens - a gasless, viral mini-app that lets you swipe on frens, match, and mint NFTs.
 Built entirely on Base with Farcaster integration."

 ### Key Features to Highlight